sanketmaru/scully-blog/blog/2-Angular-ng-template.md

 ---
-title: Insights into Angular ng-template, ngTemplateOutlet
+title: 'Insights into Angular ng-template, ngTemplateOutlet'
-author: Sanket Maru
+author: 'Sanket Maru'
-date: 2019-03-25
+date: 2019-03-25T00:00:00.000Z
 hero: ./assets/images/medium.png
+published: true
-excerpt: Angular uses ng-template, ng-content extensively.
+excerpt: 'Angular uses ng-template, ng-content extensively.
 It becomes sometimes confusing how to use this concepts and more importantly when to use it.
-We will see a use case where ng-template powers us to reuse a card component inside a carousel and a grid view.
+We will see a use case where ng-template powers us to reuse a card component inside a carousel and a grid view.'
 ---
 ## Problem Statement

 We want to build a simple reusable component which gives a grid view of cards or a list view ( Similar to what Amazon Prime has which shows list of movies in a carousel effect and when you click on See More it just redirects to grid page.)